 - Writing sample of 10 pages or less

-- Phone numbers and email addresses for three references, including at least one person familiar with your skills and abilities in a professional setting
+- Phone numbers and email addresses for two references, including at least one person familiar with your skills and abilities in a professional setting

 If you are a law student seeking to volunteer at CDPL during the school year, please apply on our Volunteers page.

 CDPL complies with the letter and spirit of all federal, state, and local employment discrimination laws and does not discriminate based on race, age, sex, religion, national origin, marital status, family responsibility, gender identity, sexual orientation, veteran status, or disability.